coffeeandsecurity/DakshSCRA/README.md

 ## Tool Setup

 ### Pre-requisites
+- Python3
-Python3 and all the libraries listed in requirements.txt
+- All the libraries listed in `requirements.txt`

 ### Setting up environment to run this tool